-Unless otherwise stipulated in the Technical Proposal, the Department will schedule the interagency hydraulic design review meeting and the interagency permit impacts meeting for January 2017 and April 2017 respectively.
-The Design-Build Team shall clearly identify in their Technical Proposal what months they would like the Department to schedule these meetings.
+Unless stipulated otherwise in the Technical Proposal, the Department will schedule a Concurrence Point 4B Meeting and a Concurrence Point 4C Meeting for February 2017 and May 2017, respectively.
+The Design-Build Team shall clearly indicate in the Technical Proposal if separate Concurrence Point 4B and Concurrence Point 4C meetings will be required for R-2247CD and R-2247EC; and what months the Department should schedule the specific meetings.
 Failure on the part of the Design-Build Team to meet these dates shall place all responsibility for delays resulting from missing these dates solely in the hands of the Design-Build Team.

-Unless otherwise noted in this RFP, the Design-Build Team shall be bound by the terms of all signed planning documents, and approved minutes and commitments of all interagency meetings.
-The Design-Build Team shall be held accountable for meeting all permit conditions.
+Unless noted otherwise elsewhere in this RFP, the Design-Build Team shall be bound by the terms of all signed planning documents, and approved minutes and commitments of all concurrence meetings and shall be held accountable for meeting all permit conditions.
 The Design-Build Team shall be required to staff any personnel necessary to provide permit compliance.